 I close my eyes and see a montage of scratched Super 8-style home movie images of building sandcastles by the sea on a scorching summer’s day, collecting oysters from the sandy floor of a shallow lake, fishing for flathead from the beach, picking flowers in my grandmother’s garden.

-Yet this dish that tastes so distinctly Australian that it evokes such strong childhood memories, is all-at-once Asian and European – as are the next enchanting dishes on the ten-course tasting menu at Chef Peter Gilmore’s Quay, one of Australia’s most celebrated restaurants, overlooking Sydney’s sparkling harbour and iconic Opera House and Harbour Bridge.
+Yet this dish that tastes so distinctly Australian that it evokes such strong childhood memories, is all-at-once Asian and European – as are the next enchanting dishes on the ten-course tasting menu at Chef Peter Gilmore’s Quay, one of Australia’s most celebrated restaurants, overlooking Sydney’s sparkling harbour and iconic Sydney Opera House and Sydney Harbour Bridge.

 There’s a congee – the ubiquitous Asian rice porridge – of Northern Australian mud crab, fresh palm heart and egg yolk emulsion; a roasted partridge breast with steamed truffle brioche, confit egg yolk, new season white walnuts, and fumet of Vin Jaune; and there’s a luscious black-lipped abalone and rare breed pig belly, served with shitake mushrooms, warrigal greens, ginger milk curd, earth and sea consommé, and wasabi flowers.

-Focused on fresh, seasonal, local produce that highlights nature’s diversity, Peter Gilmore’s food epitomizes the newer style of contemporary Australian cuisine that has developed over the last three decades in the country’s finest restaurant kitchens.
+Focused on fresh, seasonal, local produce that highlights nature’s diversity, Peter Gilmore’s food epitomises the newer style of contemporary Australian cuisine that has developed over the last three decades in the country’s finest restaurant kitchens.

 A Natural Fusion of Culinary Influences